Repeated quantum backflow and overflow: Limiting cases and monotonicity of the backflow constants

 which (taking $0<\epsilon<c_{\textnormal{BM}}$) provides another proof of the existence of overflow states for any $M\ge 2$.
 Similarly, we may deduce that there are backflow states for every $M\in\mathbb{N}$.

 Third, the proof of Theorem~\ref{thm:blims} can be modified slightly to give the following result (many other variations are possible) which may be useful for further studies.
-The notation $\Li$ will be explained after the statement. \begin{theorem} For $M\in\mathbb{N}$ and $\boldvec[M]{t} \in \mathcal{T}_M$, one has
+The notation $\Li$ will be explained after the statement, which is also proved in Supplementary Section~\ref{blims_appendix}. \begin{theorem} For $M\in\mathbb{N}$ and $\boldvec[M]{t} \in \mathcal{T}_M$, one has

 and